 Student Judiciary Committee

 Hearing for Disputed Cases If the faculty member and the student cannot reach an agreement about the appropriate consequence(s) for an alleged violation of the academic honesty policy, the matter will be referred back to the vice president for student affairs.
-The vice president will then schedule a meeting of the student judiciary committee to hear the case and notify the student by certified mail the date, time, and location of the hearing.
-The student judiciary committee hearing will be held no less than five nor more than fifteen days after the student reasonably should have received notification by certified mail.
+The vice president will then schedule a meeting of the student judiciary committee to hear the case and notify the student by certified mail and/or phone, the date, time, and location of the hearing.
+The student judiciary committee hearing will be held no more than fifteen days after the student reasonably should have received notification.
 In the event that additional time is necessary, the judicial advisor will notify the student in writing.
 Written notification of the need to extend the time will be sent by certified mail and by email to the student’s @student.athenstech.edu email account.
 The procedures for conducting a student judiciary committee are published as part of the Student Code of Conduct (see Student Code of Conduct outlined later in this section).

 If the student judiciary committee finds the student guilty of an academic honesty infraction, the student must receive zero points for the activity for which the infraction occurred.
 First offense violations may also result in one or more of the following consequences: